hasanmoudud/geocompr/main.md

 ```

 In most cases, an `sfc` object contains objects of the same geometry type.
-Therefore, when we convert `sfg` objects of type polygon into a simple feature geometry column, we would also end up with an `sfc` object of type polygon.
+Therefore, when we convert `sfg` objects of type polygon into a simple feature geometry column, we would also end up with an `sfc` object of type polygon, which can be verified with `st_geometry_type()`.
 Equally, a geometry column of multilinestrings would result in an `sfc` object of type multilinestring: